Analysis | When Will the Boeing 737 Max Fly Again and More Questions

 1. When will the 737 Max fly again?

-With the U.S. Federal Aviation Administration prepared to end the longest commercial jet grounding in U.S. history, airlines are expected to widely resume flying the workhorse jet in early 2021, and some may bring back the Max before 2020 ends.
+Now that the U.S. Federal Aviation Administration has ended the longest commercial jet grounding in U.S. history, airlines are expected to resume flying the workhorse jet in early 2021, and some may bring back the Max before 2020 ends.
 After detailed reviews and scores of test flights, including one with FAA chief Stephen Dickson at the controls, regulators determined the company safely redesigned flight-control software linked to the crashes.
 The agency also signed off on new pilot training courses that Boeing developed in a stunning reversal of the company’s earlier campaign to minimize training.

 2. What about outside the U.S.?

-Europe is following the lead of the U.S. But China, the first country to ground the jet, hasn’t given a clear timetable for its return.
+Europe is following the lead of the U.S., and Canada and Brazil are expected to as well.
+China, the first country to ground the jet, hasn’t given a clear timetable for its return.

 3. Will air travelers get back on board?